 Membership is drawn from past students of the earliest houses of the School, briefly at Hiawatha, Balaclava, and Clifton, Malvern and then from 1888 onwards from those at Burke Road, Glen Iris.
 Recent amendments to the constitution have broadened the eligibility base to include any student who has attended any another Sacré Cœur school or institution

-Members are also emailed the Esprit de Cœur newsletter four times per year and receive the Burke Road Bulletin two times per year.
+Members are emailed the Esprit de Cœur newsletter four times per year and receive the Burke Road Bulletin two times per year.
 These communications contain alumnae material including the births, deaths, marriages and photos of reunions and other events, as well as up-to-date school information.

 Links to the latest editions of the Esprit de Cœur are listed to the right of this page.